Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`"uri"`: a string instance is valid against this attribute if it is a valid URI according to :RFC:`3986`.
     - :val:`"iri"`: a string instance is valid against this attribute if it is a valid IRI according to :RFC:`3987`.

+**OPTIONAL keys which are regarded as annotations to a Property Definition**

+These fields are annotations rather than an integral parts of the Property Definition.
+Property Definitions that only differ by fields that are considered annotations are to be considered the same, and as explained in the `definition of the $id field`_ SHOULD share the same :field:`$id`.

+- :field:`$comment`: String.
+  A human-readable comment relevant in the context of the raw definition data.
+  These comments should normally not be shown to the end users.
+  Comments pertaining to the Property Definition that are relevant to end users should go into the field :field:`description`.
+  Formatting in the text SHOULD use Markdown using the format described in the `definition of the description field`_.

+- :field:`deprecated`: Boolean.
+  If :val:`TRUE`, implementations SHOULD not use the defined property, and it MAY be removed in the future.
+  If :val:`FALSE`, the defined property is not deprecated.
+  The field not being present means :val:`FALSE`.

+- :field:`examples`: List.
+  A list of example values that the defined property can have.
+  These examples MUST all be of a data type that matches the :field:`type` field and otherwise adhere to the rest of the Property Description.

 A complete example of a Property Definition is found in the appendix `Property Definition Example`_.

 Physical Units in Property Definitions